What is a Neural Network?

 After training, the neural network can generalize knowledge: it not only "memorizes" the training data but can also apply what it has learned to predict new, unseen data.
 Training can be supervised (with labeled data), unsupervised (with unlabeled data), or reinforcement learning (with rewards/punishments), depending on the specific task.

-Overall, the goal is for the network to learn the hidden patterns in the data.
+The goal is for the network to learn the hidden patterns in the data.
 Once well-trained, artificial neural networks become powerful tools that allow fast and accurate classification, recognition, or prediction—for example, Google's search algorithm is a famous large-scale neural network in practice.

+It is worth noting that many neural network architectures have been developed to suit different data types and tasks.
 Each of these networks has slightly different structures and operating methods but all follow the general principle of neural networks: many interconnected neurons learning from data.

 Practical Applications of Artificial Neural Networks